BZoennchen/supercollider-book/intro.md

 I am neither a professional musician nor a professional artist.
 But I fervently believe that every individual is capable of creating a universe replete with meaning.
 We are storytellers thrust into a world that morphs depending on our moods.
 While we cannot alter our existence, we have the freedom to choose how to navigate it.
 Do we deny our surroundings, subsequently becoming estranged?
 Do we rebel against our inherent state of bewilderment?
 Do we make the place where we exist our home?

 Music instills a sense of tranquility in me.
-It tenderly resonates with my soul, reminding me that something in this world embodies 'the concrete' - an element that eludes our analytical minds and defies explanation.
+It tenderly resonates with my soul, reminding me that something in this world embodies 'the concrete'---an element that eludes our analytical minds and defies explanation.
 Music liberates me.
 Coding does the same.
 Consequently, for me, coding music represents the epitome of freedom.

 ## Why Writing an Interactive Open Textbook?